-At the start of July 2018, following elections dubbed by the media as historical, Mexico received a new president in the form of the left-centre candidate who promised to fight against inequality and corruption.
+At the start of July 2018, following elections dubbed by the media as historic, Mexico received a new president in the form of the left-centre candidate who promised to fight against inequality and corruption.
 The victory of Mr Andrés Manuel López Obrador, but also the changes that will follow at other levels of government, will not mean a change in Mexico’s longstanding position that the unilaterally declared independence of Kosovo is unacceptable, says H.E.
 Marco Antonio Garcia Blanco in this interview for CorD magazine.
 “Our position is based on principles, not administrations,” says the ambassador, adding that the Mexican Constitution defines these principles.
 He also notes that bilateral relations between the two countries are good and reminds that capital from Mexico stands behind the most significant greenfield investment in Serbia.

 Your Excellency, considering that you’ve now been resident in Serbia for over two years, what are your impressions and are you satisfied with your cooperation with local partners?